Clinical Research Programs

 Combined Medical-Surgical Critical Care Clinical Research Program:

-This joint initiative by the Departments of Medicine and Surgery combines the resources of the institutions's medical and surgical intensive care units, including the world renowned Maryland Shock-Trauma Center.
+This joint initiative by the Departments of Medicine and Surgery combines the resources of the institution's medical and surgical intensive care units, including the world renowned Maryland Shock-Trauma Center.

 The combination of these resources forms an extensive consortium of patients and clinical investigators to conduct NIH- and industry-sponsored studies and to provide support for new, investigator-initiated research, including projects developed by trainees.